Sjc1000/onEVENT/README.md

 I might be doing the math wrong, but i've checked multiple sources and they all they thats how you do it.

 ####Facebook Notification
 Yes, you heard right!
 This program supports Facebook Notifications.
-This runs through the RSS event.
+This runs through the RSS event now.
 So make sure to use that one!

 1. Open your facebook to https://www.facebook.com/notifications
 2. Click the little RSS button.
 This is next to the 'Get Notifications via Text message'.
-4. Paste the link into your event param, the next param can be anything, just make it different since it uses this to store the previous RSS info.
+4. Paste the link into your event param, the next param can be anything, just make it different since it uses this as the name of the file that stores the previous RSS info.
 So something like 'Facebook_Feed'.

 ####RAM